subhamyadav580/python-test-package/README.md

 # My Package

-A simple greeting package that greets a user by name.
+A simple Mathematics package that do that addition and multiplication of two numbers.

 ## Installation